msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 If I could do it all over again I would skip the apps, skip the Pimsleur, skip everything, except Genki textbooks, Anki, and heavy immersion from day one.
 Now if I did all this right, would I have been fluent by the two-year mark?
 For me, I think the answer is 'no', but I would have gotten much closer.

+Learning Japanese has been one of the most rewarding and life-changing journeys of my life, it had its highs and lows.
+The best part about learning Japanese is that Japanese people are so damn nice and encouraging they will cheer you on the whole way (with some exceptions) and you will feel so happy you started.

-But in the end, I was able to do a lot of what I set out to do.
-I learned so much about Japan and Japanese, and travelled so much of this beautiful country.
+In the end, I was able to do a lot of what I set out to do.
+I learned so much about Japan and the Japanese language, and travelled so much of this beautiful country.
 I went on dates, I interacted with the locals, had unique, life-changing experiences that most Gaijin will never have.
 I learned how to watch anime with no english subtitles, I learned how to read japanese manga and novels, I even learned the Japanese word for Spirit Bomb (元気玉くらえ!!!) but most importantly I learned you can't be fluent in Japanese in under 2 years.
 But don't let that stop you from trying!

 ![Some weird japanese plants](./plants.jpg)